 Heraldic jewels at the court of the Vasa dynasty

 From the second half of the 16th century, jewellery with images of coats of arms or heraldic emblems became popular in the Polish-Lithuanian Commonwealth.
 Such images were usually placed on clasps, bracelets, pendants and rings.
-This fashion on the Vistula was most likely initiated by the Habsburg wives of Sigismund III Vasa.
+This fashion on the Vistula River was most probably initiated by the Habsburg wives of Sigismund III Vasa.
 Women from the imperial Habsburg dynasty used to receive, as a wedding gift, pendants with the image of the imperial two-headed eagle, which was a symbol of 'ruling the world' (Letkiewicz).

 In an effort to continue the tradition, the Habsurg duchesses, after taking over the reign of the Republic, displayed heraldic jewels on their breasts when posing for official portraits in their new role as queens, including those with images of the White Eagle.
 The oldest oil painting depicting a jewel with a representation of the White Eagle is believed to be a portrait of Anna Jagiellonka from around 1592.